Widen/widen.github.io/_posts/2021-01-21-Automating-Code-Transformation-With-jscodeshift.md

 1. Remove the `queryCache` variable from the `react-query` import, if it exists.
 1. If `queryCache` was imported, add a new import declaration to import it from the new location.

-We'll start with step 1, but let's do a quick review of the AST for our example file.
+We'll start with step 1, but first let's do a quick review of the AST for our example file.
 Below is a rough outline of the AST, which shows that our file has an `ImportDeclaration` node that contains two `ImportSpecifier` nodes.
 Each import specifier has an `imported` name and a `local` name that will be important for step 2.

 ```md
 - ImportDeclaration: